 Baby Rainbow Sampler Blanket15.Oct.20 / Kirsten Ballering

 The Baby Rainbow Sampler Blanket contains all the versatility of the original version in a smaller size.
 13 different stitch patterns make this blanket the perfect learning project for any ambitious beginner who wants to venture into some new stitches and create something colourful in the process.
+This blanket will be a project you'll cherish!

 I've created two colourways for this blanket.
 The pastel version of the original blanket, and a rainbow version!
 Both colourways follow the same pattern, but they do use different amounts of each colour as indicated in the list below.